status-im/contract-notifier/dapps/teller-network/escrow-paid.md

 ---
-subject: Escrow has been paid!
+subject: Money is on its way to you
 ---
-### Your trade has been paid by the buyer.
-Verify you have received the payment and release the funds.
+Buyer stated that money has been sent.
+Verify if you have received the payment and release funds from the [escrow](https://status-im.github.io/status-teller-network/build/#/escrow/{{escrowId}}.
+Note that money might still be on its way, but don't hesitate to contact the buyer for further info about the payment.